MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/absence-registration-in-time-and-attendance.md

 ## Planned absence
-If you know that a worker is going to be absent for a coming period, such as an upcoming vacation, you can use planned absence.
+If you know that a worker is going to be absent for a period, such as an upcoming vacation, you can use planned absence.
 You set up planned absence by configuring the absence code to consider the planned absence.
-With a planned absence setup you can avoid getting prompted for an absence code in the planned absence period when calculating users' time registrations.
+With a planned absence setup you can avoid getting prompted for an absence code during the absence period when calculating users' time registrations.
 Planned absence can be defined for a single worker or as a batch job where you can bulk update the workers' planned absence.

 ### Set up planned absence
 1. Click **Human resources** -> **Workers** -> **Employees**, and select an employee.
-2. Click **Time** -> **Time assignments** -> **Time Absence registration**, and set up the planned absence .
+2. Click **Time** -> **Time assignments** -> **Time Absence registration**, and set up the planned absence.

 ## Planned absence interrupted
 If you apply the option **Interrupt** on a planned absence setup, the planned absence will be interrupted if the worker logs in during the planned absence period.
 Subsequently, the planned absence will be marked as **Interrupted** and it will not have any effect on future calculations.

 ### Set up planned absence with interruption
-1. Navigate to the **Time Absence registration** page as described in the guidelines to set up planned absence
+1. Navigate to the **Time Absence registration** page as described in the guidelines to set up planned absence.
 2. Select **Interrupt**.

 The use of the **Interrupt** option is applicable when time is registered through the Shop floor terminal